 For URL and public maps, you need to create access codes in order to allow users to update or edit the map.
 These access codes can be shared as a link or as a QR code.

-You can change the base permission after a map has been saved at any time by clicking on the Collaborate link.
-This will open the Sharing dialog and you can change the base permission here.
+You can change the base permission after a map has been saved at any time by clicking on the Details/Sharing button on the left side of the map viewer.
+This will open the Sharing dialog and you can change the base permission here at anytime.
 For example, let’s change the base permission of the map from URL to Secret.

 You can grant other users access to a saved map by generating shareable links and QR codes.
 Remember that you cannot create access codes for private maps; if you wish to share a private map, you first have to change the base permission.